adolfintel/Windows10-Privacy/README.md

 ## Remove everything you can
 Open the start menu and remove all the applications.
 Some of them, such as Microsoft Edge, will not have an uninstall option; we'll remove them later.
 What's important now is to remove all the OEM software and the shitty games like Candy Crush and Minecraft.

+If you used previous versions of Windows 10, you'll notice that this time we can remove more stuff, like Paint 3D, without resorting to tricks.

 ## Tools
 * You will need __Install_Wim_Tweak__.
 Download [this archive](https://raw.githubusercontent.com/adolfintel/Windows10-Privacy/master/data/install_wim_tweak.zip), extract it to your Desktop, then move it to C:\Windows\System32